-Crafting better paragraphs can be fun and easy.
-Help kids remember the process with this new twist on the hamburger analogy.
+With the hamburger paragraph analogies, kids can write better informational text.
 First, gather three or four closely related details.
 This is the meat of the sandwich.
 Second, slip the “meat” between the buns (topic sentence and conclusion).
 Third, add some cheese (elaboration).
 Fourth, pull your paragraph together with transitions.
 Fifth, squirt on saucy words.
 Finally, spice it up by combining related sentences and varying sentence beginnings.
 Bon appetit!

 Building a paragraph is like building a burger.
 Detail sentences support the topic sentence.
 The conclusion seals the deal and matches the topic sentence.
 Elaboration gives flavor and substance.
 Transitions move the reader along.
 Word choice spices it up.